 One major research question being tackled is how more abstract representations of objects, such as flat 2D representations of 3D objects, can be taught to someone with a vision impairment.
 For example, top down views such as floor plans, side-on views of buildings and other everyday objects, and other such representations, often do not translate meaningfully with “traditional” tactile diagramming techniques.
 We are examining how 3D printed representations can begin to bridge this gap, either as replacements or as a stepping stone in the learning process of being able to use tactile versions of these abstract representations.

-This project explores the innovative use of emerging low cost technologies such as digital scanning, 3D printing, laser cutting, and haptic tablet applications to enhance the experience of vision impaired patrons visiting the Bendigo Art Gallery.
+This project explores the innovative use of emerging low cost technologies such as digital scanning, 3D printing, laser cutting, and haptic tablet applications to enhance the experience of blind and low vision patrons visiting the Bendigo Art Gallery.

 Bendigo Art Gallery is one of the oldest and largest regional galleries in Australia, established in 1887.
 Bendigo Art Gallery’s collection is extensive, with an emphasis on 19th century European art and Australian art from the 1800’s, alongside a strong collection of contemporary Australian art.
 Over the last decade, Bendigo Art Gallery has cemented its reputation for presenting innovative international exhibitions alongside a dynamic and varied suite of public programs and events.
 Improving the experience of patrons with a disability is an important objective for the gallery.